-Iridescent cloud?
-Or circumhorizon arc? | EarthSky.org

-Here at EarthSky, we often receive photos of various kinds of rainbow-like arcs and bands in the sky.
-Many are not rainbows, but other sorts of optical phenomena.
-Two of these that are commonly confused are iridescent clouds and circumhorizon arcs (also called circumhorizontal arcs).
-It was George Preoteasa responding to the photo below – first published at our site in July 2017 – taken by Joan Helle-Fasolo at Ship Bottom, New Jersey.
-EarthSky originally misidentified it as a photo of iridescent clouds.
-In fact, it’s a circumhorizon arc.

-Mistaking one for the other is easy, especially if all you have to go on is a photo.
+EarthSky | Circumhorizon arc or iridescent cloud?

-How can you tell the difference in the sky, or in a picture?
+How can you tell the difference between an iridescent cloud and a circumhorizon arc in the sky, or in a picture?

-George Preoteasa had an answer for us.
-He said he’d also mistakenly identified one sky phenomenon for the other, and so made a study of how to tell them apart.
-George wrote:
+George Preoteasa, a frequent contributor to our Community Photos, used to mistake one for the other until he made a study of how to tell them apart.
+He’s also helped identify the difference between the phenomena in EarthSky’s photos.
+George explained:

 The circumhorizon arc is a band parallel to the horizon.
 So, to the extent that the horizon is an arc, this is one, too.
 The colors in a circumhorizon arc are well organized, red at the top, indigo at the bottom.
 With cloud iridescence, the colors are more randomly distributed.

 Circumhorizon arcs have a certain fuzziness.
-They are caused by ice crystals in cirrus clouds, much as solar and lunar halos are.
-Iridescence, on the other hand, is caused by water droplets.
+Ice crystals in cirrus clouds create them, similar to solar and lunar halos.
+On the other hand, water droplets create iridescence.

 For a circumhorizon arc to occur, the sun must be high up, over 58 degrees above the horizon.
 Iridescence usually occurs close to the sun, which makes it difficult to photograph.
 You need to hide the sun so that sunlight does not overwhelm the colors in the cloud.

-George also very kindly went into an EarthSky article about iridescent clouds and found three photos that are really circumhorizon arcs.
-We next sent those three photos to the world’s sky optics guru, Les Cowley of Atmospheric Optics, for confirmation.
-Les – who is a long-time friend of EarthSky and often helps us identify sky phenomena – confirmed that, yes, the photos below are all circumhorizon arcs.
-He also confirmed that:
+The world’s sky optics guru, Les Cowley of Atmospheric Optics – who is a long-time friend of EarthSky and often helps us identify sky phenomena – said that:

 … one key difference between a circumhorizon arc and iridescence is color structure.
 A circumhorizon arc has a spectral sequence of color with red at top and blue/violet lowest.